-Who also hates talking in the third person, so let’s try this again.
+Who also hates talking in the third person, so can we drop it for the rest?
+Thanks.

-My name is Isabelle, and I am a reader of all good books (especially Lewis and Tolkien), lover of all good discussions (theology, life, philosophy), attempter-at-playing all good piano music (although picking out melodies is probably a better description), memorizer of all good verses (not that I have memorized them all, but I’d like to!), singer and dancer to all good music (randomly and loudly around the house), hater of all good coffee (sorry, more of a tea/hot chocolate person), citizen of the best of all good states (Texas), and the user of too-many-to-be-good parentheses (sorry), who strives to run harder and harder after Jesus every day, bringing glory to His name in all that I do.
+I’m a reader of all good books (especially Lewis and Tolkien), lover of all good discussions (theology, life, philosophy), singer and dancer to all good music (randomly and loudly around the house), hater of all good coffee (more of a tea/hot chocolate person), citizen of the best of all good states (Texas), and the user of too-many-to-be-good parentheses (sorry), who strives to keep running after Jesus, dancing in this better way He has given us.

 This blog is an exploration of how God is enough in every part of life.
 Theologically, of course, but in other ways as well.
 What does it look like to love God with all my heart, soul, and mind?
 How do I know God intellectually, emotionally, and spiritually?
 And how do I live in reflection of who He is and who He wants me to be?